Plutoberth/SonyHeadphonesClient/README.md

 <!-- Legal disclaimer -->
 ## Legal Disclaimer

-### THIS PROGRAM IS NOT AFFILIATED IN ANY WAY, SHAPE, OR FORM WITH THE SONY CORPORATION.
+### THIS PROGRAM IS NOT AFFILIATED WITH THE SONY CORPORATION.
 YOU ARE RESPONSIBLE FOR ANY DAMAGE THAT MAY OCCUR WHILE USING THIS PROGRAM.

 ## Download